TommasoPino/COMET-Docker-Compose/README.md

 Runs both the latest test database and the latest available version or release candidate.

-- `test` - Spins up bare database and latest release.
+- `test` - Spins up bare database and latest compatible release.
 - `testdown` - stops and removes the containers.
 Volume information is not lost.
 - `testrc` - Spins up bare database and latest release candidate.
 - `testrcdown` - stops and removes the containers.
 Volume information is not lost.